MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 - You have prior experience in building a Teams message extension (so that you can just update it as a Copilot plugin)

 **You probably want to build a custom engine copilot if any of the following is true:**
-- You want to use a particular model, LLM or SLM, for your service
+- You want to use a particular model, an LLM or small language model (SLM), for your service
 - You want your service to be independent from Microsoft Copilot, accessible to all Microsoft 365 users, regardless of your Copilot licensing status
 - You have prior experience in building a Teams bot, or are familiar with Teams bot development (so you can quickly get started with Teams AI Library to build a custom engine copilot)